auth0/docs/articles/api-auth/grant/password.md

 ## How to implement the flow

-For details on how to implement this using Auth0, refer to [Execute the Resource Owner Password Grant](/api-auth/tutorials/password-grant).
+For details on how to implement this using Auth0, see [Implement the Resource Owner Password Grant](/api-auth/tutorials/password-grant).

 ## Realm Support